AgustDD/Floss/README.md

 ## Miscellaneous

-Please send any questions you might have about the code and/or the algorithm to <yangchunwei@stu.scu.edu.cn>.
+Please send any questions you might have about the code and/or the algorithm to <yangchunwei@stu.scu.edu.cn> or <wuyk0@scu.edu.cn>.

 ## License